YvonneL-MKT/Google-Apps-Script-Invoice-Email-Automation/README.md

 Archive_2026-09
 ```

-If the required archive folder does not yet exist, the script creates it automatically.
+If the required archive folder does not yet exist, the workflow creates it automatically.

-This separates active invoice documents from completed records.
+This keeps active invoice documents separated from completed records.

+---

 ## Spreadsheet Interface

-The Apps Script adds a custom menu directly to Google Sheets.
+The script adds a custom menu directly to Google Sheets.

 ```text
 Invoice Sending Tools